NileshBarandwal/AMM-DEX/README.md

 ## 🧮 AMM Formulas Explained (With Examples)

-This section provides detailed explanations of every formula used in the AMM, with numeric examples for interview preparation.
+This section provides detailed explanations of every formula used in the AMM, with numeric examples.

 ---